stevesteve2/SteveWebsite/content/publication/attending-live-theatre-improves-empathy-changes-attitudes-and-leads-to-pro-social-behavior/index.md

   - Leor Hackel
   - Jamil Zaki
 doi: https://doi.org/10.1016/j.jesp.2021.104138
-publication: "Journal of Experimental Social Psychology "
+publication: Journal of Experimental Social Psychology
 abstract: Can attending live theatre improve empathy by immersing audience members in the stories of others?
 We tested this question across three field studies (n = 1622), including a pre-registered replication.
 We randomly